 Your hip is the joint where your thigh bone meets your pelvis.
 It is called a ball-and-socket joint, because the ball-like top of your thigh bone fits into a cup-like area within your pelvis, much like a baseball fits into a glove.

 Normally, the ball glides smoothly within the socket, but a problem with the ball or socket rim can interfere with smooth motion.
 Trauma from repetitive hip flexion damages the cartilage of the socket, leading to hip impingement or femoro acetabular impingement (FAI).
-It is believed to be a major cause of arthritis of the hip, particularly in those under age 40.
+It is believed to be a major cause of early osteoarthritis of the hip, particularly in those under age 40.